FrankWorldview/os/linux/README.md

 - `;`: runs all commands no matter what.

 ## Common umask Values and Their Effects
+When you create a file or directory, the system applies a default permission but subtracts the value of umask.

+`Final Permission = Default Permission - umask`

 | umask	| File Default (666 - umask) | Directory Default (777 - umask) | Effect |
 | ----- | -------------------------- | ------------------------------- |------- |
 | 0000 | 666 (rw-rw-rw-) | 777 (rwxrwxrwx) | Fully open access (not recommended) |